sofialevin/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means designing for the smallest screen and working your way up to the biggest screen.
+This methodology can make it easier to make sure you have a mobile website that's as useful and full-features as the desktop site, since you have to deal with all the major size constraints from the start as opposed to them just being an after-thought.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This makes it easier to calculate the sizes of fonts when using rem units.
+The default font size is 16px.
+62.5% of 16px is 10px.
+1rem is therefore 10px, and it's pretty easy to calculate up or down when the base is 10.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a new syntax for writing CSS, than gets compiled to regular CSS.
+This syntax includes several features not available in regular CSS, that make it both easier to write CSS, easier to read and make several aspects of it just less work overall.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting is my favorite so far, probably because it's the most logical and so immediately useful.
+Variables are probably a close second.
+I don't think of the other concepts give me trouble, they are just not as useful in the simple projects that I'm working on, but I can see their usefulness in more complex projects.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.